deli-nik/CmsImporter/README.md

     class PG,RMQ sink
 ```

 **Two channels** sit on the data path: `Channel<ImportJob>` decouples the API from the background worker; `Channel<ContentItem>` gives the parallel transform fan-out backpressure against the single-reader load consumer.
-Both are bounded with `FullMode.Wait` — slow downstream genuinely throttles fast upstream instead of buffering unbounded in memory.
+Both are bounded with `FullMode.Wait`, slow downstream throttles fast upstream instead of buffering unbounded in memory.

 ---